Safari: History

-The origins of safari can be traced back to the first arrivals of Europeans and Arabs in Africa, long before the colonization era, but the big history of it began in the 19th century, when academic and economic interest to Africa increased in Western society, and technological advances and medicine (most notably the discovery of quinine as a remedy against malaria) allowed foreigners to step up deep into the continent safely enough.
-These expeditions established the concept of safari-style travel.
-While the goal of most was geographical discovery, the search for minerals and new routes of communication, others were primarily aimed at hunting animals, and elephant tusks at the first.
+The origins of safari can be traced back to the first arrivals of Europeans and Arabs in Africa, long before the colonization era.
+Academic and economic interest to Africa increased in Western society in the 19th century when technological advances and medicine (most notably the discovery of quinine as a remedy against malaria) allowed foreigners to safely travel deeper into the continent.
+These early expeditions established the concept of safari-style travel.
+While the goal of most visitors was geographical discovery, the search for minerals, and new routes of communication, other visitors were primarily aimed at hunting animals, particularly elephants for their tusks.

 In 1836, William Cornwallis Harris led an expedition to observe and record wildlife and landscapes.
-Harris established the safari style of journey, starting with a not-too-strenuous rising at first light, an energetic day walking, an afternoon rest, and concluding with a formal dinner and telling stories in the evening over drinks and tobacco.
-The hunting aspect traditionally associated with the safari is said to have its origins in the early 17th century in the region of Évora, Alentejo, where villagers got together to hunt wild boar and reclaim land for farming.
+Harris established the safari style of journey, starting with a not-too-strenuous rising at first light, an energetic day of walking, an afternoon rest, and concluding with a formal dinner and telling stories in the evening over drinks and tobacco.
+The hunting aspect traditionally associated with the safari is said to have its origins in the early 17th century in the region of Évora, Alentejo, where villagers formed hunting parties to hunt wild boar and reclaim land for farming.

-The firm of Newland & Tarlton Ltd (founded 1904) pioneered luxury tented safaris.
+The firm of Newland & Tarlton Ltd. (founded 1904) pioneered luxury tented safaris.